hellostealth/stealth/docs/03-basics.md

 Error handling is one of the most important parts of building great bots.
 We recommend that bot designers and developers spend sufficient time building the CatchAll states.

 See the Catch All (#catchalls) section for more information on how Stealth handles `catch_all` flows.

+## fails_to

+The `fails_to` option allows you to specify a state that a user should be redirected to in case of an error.
+The `CatchAllsController` will still be responsible for determining how to handle the error, but by specifying a `fails_to` state here, the `CatchAllsController` is able to redirect accordingly.

+A freshly generated bot will contain sample `CatchAll` code for redirecting a user to a `fails_to` state.

+The `fails_to` option takes a state name (string or symbol) or a session key.
+See [Redis Backed Sessions](#sessions.redis_backed_sessions) (or in the FlowMap example above) for more info about session keys.
+By specifying a session key, you can fail to a completely different flow from the one where the error occurred.

+## redirects_to

+The `redirects_to` option allows you specify a state that a user should be redirected to.
+This is useful if you have deprecated a state where existing users may still have open sessions pointing to the state.
+When a user returns to your bot, they will be redirected to the flow and state specified by this option.

+Like `fails_to` above, the `redirects_to` option takes a state name (string or symbol) or a session key.
+See [Redis Backed Sessions](#sessions.redis_backed_sessions) (or in the FlowMap example above) for more info about session keys.
+By specifying a session key, you can fail to a completely different flow from the one where the error occurred.

 ## Say, Ask, Get